 What happens to the information I provide to Crime Stoppers?

 When you contact us, trained information-takers check to make sure that what you have shared doesn’t contain any information that might identify you before being sent to police for follow up investigation.

 What is the most common information provided to Crime Stoppers?

-While every second contact to Crime Stoppers is a drug-related matter, people give us information about a broad range of crimes and suspected criminal activity, including murder, arson, fraud, robbery and much more.
+While every second contact to Crime Stoppers is a drug-related matter, people share what they know about a broad range of unsolved crimes and suspicious activity, including murder, arson, fraud, robbery and much more.

 What results are achieved?